 - libraries continue to be largest market for the purchase of scholarly monographs, which, in our field, continue to be crucial for tenure and promotion.

-For all these reasons, it is perhaps not surprising to find that research libraries are amongst the most vocal supporters of Open Access.
+For all these reasons, it is perhaps not surprising to find that research libraries are among the most vocal supporters of open access.
 Thus there is scope to think of research libraries as stakeholders in the emerging (OA) commons of journal publishing.
-And, in so far as other scholarly societies or journals are facing situations not unlike our own, we should also think of them as potential partners for an emerging commons.
-That some of the most exciting and innovative OA publishing projects in recent years—the University of California Press's Collabra, the Open Library of the Humanities or Knowledge Unlatched—have set out to work in partnership with a variety of stakeholders (libraries, editors, institutions) shows that it is time for us to rethink the troubling unilateralism of AAA’s contract with Wiley.
+And, insofar as other scholarly societies or journals are facing situations not unlike our own, we should also think of them as potential partners for an emerging commons.
+That some of the most exciting and innovative OA publishing projects in recent years—the University of California Press's Collabra, the Open Library of Humanities, or Knowledge Unlatched—have set out to work in partnership with a variety of stakeholders (libraries, editors, institutions) shows that it is time for us to rethink the troubling unilateralism of the AAA’s contract with Wiley.

 Working to develop an alternative ecology of OA scholarly publishing is by no means easy.
 But this does not mean we should therefore simply opt for an exit strategy and return to the default comfort of commercial exploitation.
 In some respects, the hegemony that commercial presses hold over our work in the US/UK academy is an exception in the world of scholarly publishing.
 Latin America boasts for instance what is perhaps the most successful transnational platform for OA digital publishing: SciELO, the Scientific Electronic Library Online.
 Launched in 1998, SciELO provides today a digital publishing platform for academic projects across sixteen countries.
 The project is participated by governments, universities, libraries, editors, and, yes, commercial publishers.
 It has come a long way to prove that a sustainable model for OA digital publishing requires, first and foremost, reimagining who and what academic “collectivity” is.